Navanit-git/genai_advance/README.md

 ## 1. 🧩 Setup & Environment

 * Register for an OpenAI account and generate your **API key**.
 Store it securely (e.g., in a `.env` file).
-* Optionally, register with **Gemini** if planning to experiment with multimodal models.
+* Optionally, register with  [Gemini][20] if planning to experiment with multimodal models.
 * Verify basic access by making a simple “Hello world” request to the OpenAI API.

 ## 2. Prompt Engineering Fundamentals